Table of Contents

 - Selective Mutism (this is mostly for children)

-Even though anxiety is not a mood disorder, the cause of a Substance/Medication-Induced Anxiety Disorder is similar to a substance induced mood disorder.
+Even though anxiety is not a mood disorder, the cause of a Substance/Medication-Induced Anxiety Disorder is nearly the same as a substance induced mood disorder.

-Unfortunately, many people, including those who suffer from anxiety disorders, assume that the conditions are caused by some moral failing, character flaw, or lack of inner strength.
+Some people with anxiety disorders assume the condition is caused by some moral failing, character flaw, or lack of inner strength.
 This is simply not the case.

-Researchers have yet to pinpoint the exact cause of anxiety disorders, but data shows there are a number of common factors at play.
+Researchers have yet to pinpoint the exact cause of the 6 types of anxiety disorders, but data shows there are a number of common factors at play.

 Genetics